 You will need music for

-- Arrival of guests to the reception venue.
+- The arrival of guests to the reception venue.

-- Arrival of the newest couple and the bridal party.
+- The arrival of the newest couple and the bridal party.

 - Father and daughter dance.